 Avoid taking money out - Most plans include features that allow for loans and hardship distributions with certain stipulations.
 Be aware, however, that borrowing will likely reduce the ultimate size of your 401(k) nest egg, because you are hurting the opportunity for your money to grow and compound.
 If you leave an employer prior to repaying a loan, you run the risk of facing taxes and penalties on the outstanding balance, if unable to repay the loan in full.
-Hardship distributions are generally available for some emergency situations, however, they come with a tax penalty for early withdrawals for those under age 59 1⁄2.
+Hardship distributions are generally available for some emergency situations, however, they come with a tax penalty for early withdrawals for those under age 591⁄2.
 Most plans allow for a distribution for the down payment on your primary residence, and there are times when this does make sense.
 We recommend you discuss your plans to take a loan or distribution with your financial advisor before you act.

-Changing jobs can hinder growth - Harvard Business Review recently showed that from 2014-2016 41.4% of employees covered by retirement plans cashed out when changing jobs, with 85% of those draining the entire balance.
+Changing jobs can hinder growth - According to Vanguard's 2024 How America Saves Report, about one-third of participants cash out when switching jobs.
 This normally results in taxes, possibly penalties, and definitely the loss of tax-deferred growth.
-Consider leaving your money in the 401(k) plan or rolling it into your new 401(k) plan into an IRA if you leave your current employer - but keep the money invested!
+Consider leaving your money in the 401(k) plan, rolling it into your new 401(k) plan, or rolling it into an IRA if you leave your current employer - but keep the money invested!

-Additionally, many 401(\hat{k}) plans have eligibility waiting periods of 3-6 months to begin participating and then 6-12 months to begin receiving any company matching money.
+Additionally, many 401(k) plans have eligibility waiting periods of 3-6 months to begin participating and then 6-12 months to begin receiving any company matching money.
 This means those who switch jobs often may find themselves lagging behind those who stay with one employer and maintain continuous contributions and match, and the compounded growth associated with both.